Shandonvale Station

 Deon put a Polaris buggy at our disposal to get ourselves around the property if we felt like going it alone for a while, and told us where to find good scenic viewing and fishing spots.

 I'd tell you about how we had to supervise the sunset with champagne and nibbles in the treetop artesian spa overhanging the river, but I don't want you to all race to the booking sheet and leave no room for us when we go back next year.
 Actually, I'm serious.
-We've already planned our 2019 winter safari around a mid-way stay at Shandonvale.
+We've already planned next year's winter safari around a mid-way stay at Shandonvale.

 I haven't even mentioned the accommodation yet.
 THIS will bowl you over!!
 Deon has renovated the hundred-year-old Shearers' Quarters into the most stylish, luxurious, spacious, comfortable accommodation you could imagine.
 (Is there ANYTHING this bloke can't do?
 You should have seen him at the trigger with the clay pigeons.
 Talk about dead eye dick.)
-Four queen bedrooms, full kitchen, dining and lounge room with fireplace ... beautiful.
+Four queen bedrooms, full kitchen, dining and lounge room with fireplace, outside bar and BBQ ... beautiful.
 They'll take between one and eight guests at a time, and only one group at a time so you have the run of the place.

-At least one night of your stay you will be invited into the homestead for a stunning gourmet meal, cooked by Deon (see what I mean?).
-The volume of animated conversation won't falter all evening, both sides of the divide (city & bush) will be tripping over each other to hear stories and opinions from a totally different lifestyle.
+You will be provided gourmet hampers for at-home cooking, stacked with fresh local produce in generous quantities.
+The volume of animated conversation with your hosts won't falter during your stay, with both sides of the divide (city & bush) tripping over each other to hear stories and opinions from a totally different lifestyle.

 I don't think I need to rave on about it any more.
 Just hop on out here and experience it for yourself.
 Meeting people like this on their home soil, is absolutely why I fly.